GeorgeCrisan/yarn4-react-vite/README.md

 # yarn 4 + React + Vite
+Production ready minimal boilerplate

 <a href="https://hypejs.com" targer="_blank"> By hypejs.com </a>

-With yarn 4 you need to do this in command line
+With yarn 4 you need to do this in terminal:

 1. enable corepack (https://yarnpkg.com/getting-started/install)